Sycomore – Earthmother

 The Egyptian fertility goddesses Hathor, Nut and Isis were all seen as the “Lady of the Sycomore.”
 Each was considered the mother of Ra (Sun), later known as Horus, who rose each morning from the east and set each night in the west.
 This ongoing cycle of life/light/day and death/dark/night marked the birth of the “sun” as the “son” with “earth” as the “mother”.
 Twin sycomores, symbolic of the “Mother Tree,” stood on the eastern horizon to mark the passageway as a new day was birthed.
 Hathor and Nut were also seen as cosmic cows who nurtured their children.
 A milky juice can be extracted from the unripe figs growing on the sycomore’s trunk, associating it with the milkyway.
 Sarcophagi, made of sycomore, returned the dead to this mothering tree to be nurtured back to life.

 Ficus sycomorus is an ancient species of fig tree native to Africa and Southwest Asia.
 Its figs were known as the “Figs of the Pharaoh” who named them Nehet meaning “refuge”.
-Egyptians saw the sycomore as a “Tree of Life”, as well as acacia, tamarisk, date palms and others.
-The Empress is the archetypal nurturer.
+Egyptians saw the sycomore as a “Tree of Life”, along with others such as acacia, tamarisk and date palms.

 In Hebrew, the sycomore’s name is shikma, meaning to nurture, regenerate or reestablish.
 In the Old Testament – Kings I: Solomon comments on how abundant sycomores were in the foothills.
 In Christianity, the sycomore tree is found in Luke 19:4 where Zacchaeus climbs a sycomore tree to get a better view of Jesus.
 Some believe that a sycomore tree near Cairo, existed at the time of Mary and Joseph’s flight from Egypt.
 According to legend Mary rested upon the tree with the infant Jesus 2000 years ago where it provided nourishment and shade.
 People from all faiths visit the site of this “miracle tree” to heal their mind, body and soul.
 Sycomore reminds us to nurture all the gifts that earth provides.